Syphon73/TCP-UDP-client-server/TCP_UDP/journal.md

 // uplload image
 - WebSockets is the build in browser socket accessed through JS
 - Any native server or database cant communicate over websockets, hence, we need to provide a translator between them.
 Socket.io does that job here

+# How to establish a web socket connection between 2 devices?

+- So first, we'll either use TCP or UDP as the networking protocol.
+Why not HTTP?
+As said above its not useful for back-to-back communication

+// upload socket working image
+- refer to the TCP-UDP code now